 Weddings are typically not scheduled during the season of Lent (the six weeks leading up to Easter) or Advent (the four weeks before Christmas) to respect the liturgical calendar.
 Saturday is the most popular day, but you’ll want to coordinate with the church calendar at least six to twelve months in advance to ensure the clergy and the space are available.

 Transparency is key when planning your budget, and the church provides clear guidelines on the costs associated with your ceremony.
+Here’s a breakdown of the costs that you can expect.

 Church Use (Nave): Approx. $1,000 – $1,500